 - Kosher Salt and Ground Black Pepper to taste

-- Preferred method of mashing is to put the potatoes through a potato ricer which keeps them light and airy.
+When cooked, mashed the potatoes.
+Preferred method of mashing is to put the potatoes through a potato ricer which keeps them light and airy.
 Alternatively a traditional masher may also be used though typically makes the potatoes more dense when mashed.

-Pour the mixture along with 4-6 tablespoons of the butter (to taste; more butter will melt on the top when served) into the potatoes and stir in to fully combine.
+Pour the mixture, along with 4-6 tablespoons of the butter (to taste; more butter will melt on the top when served) into the potatoes and stir in to fully combine.
 Salt and pepper as needed.

 When serving, add small pats of butter (from the remaining 2 tablespoons) to the top of each serving.
 Serve hot.